 Vitrectomy is performed under general anesthesia.
 Please expect to stay 1 to 2 nights in the clinic.
-Please avoid swimming, sauna and similar activities after the operation for approx. 2 to 3 weeks, physical stress and sports for approximately 3 to 4 weeks.
+Please avoid swimming, sauna and similar activities after the surgery for approx. 2 to 3 weeks, physical stress and sports for approximately 3 to 4 weeks.

 For “easy” vitrectomies, I usually use very small openings and get excellent functional and anatomical results.
 These tiny instruments are very suitable for diseases in the center of the retina (macular diseases), like for example epiretinal membranes or macular holes.